syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 The APIs present in the RangeArea series are,

-**Properties**

 * [`HighValueInterior`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.RangeAreaSeries~HighValueInterior.html) -Gets or sets the brush that represents the interior color for the high value data.
-* [`LowValueInterior`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.RangeAreaSeries~LowValueInterior.html)- Gets or sets the brush that represents the interior color for the high value data.
+* [`LowValueInterior`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.RangeAreaSeries~LowValueInterior.html)- Gets or sets the brush that represents the interior color for the low value data.

 {% highlight xaml %}